 (10) Revenues at proposed rates by rate class.

-(d) For an electing energy utility, any cost of service study filed shall follow the guidelines established by the National Association of Regulatory Utility Commissioners (NARUC).
+(d) For an electing energy utility, any cost of service study filed shall follow the guidelines established by NARUC.

-(e) For an electing utility that is a water utility, the any class cost of service study filed shall follow the guidelines established in the American Water Works Association M-1 Manual, Fifth Seventh Edition.
+(c) (e) For an electing utility that is a water utility, the any class cost of service study filed shall follow the guidelines established in the American Water Works Association M-1 Manual, Fifth Seventh Edition.

-(f) For an electing utility that is a wastewater utility, any class cost of service study filed shall follow the guideline established in the Water Environment Federation Manual of Practice No. 27.

-The requirements of this section shall not apply to
+(d) The requirements of this section shall not apply to

 (1) an electing utility that is described in IC 8-1-2-61.5; or